Home > Neurology > AAN 2023 > Gold nanocrystals may be effective as adjunctive MS therapy

 Trial

-The results of the VISIONARY-MS study suggest that an oral suspension of catalytically-active gold nanocrystals (CNM-Au8) given in addition to disease-modifying drugs (DMTs) is effective in patients with stable relapsing multiple sclerosis (RMS).
-There were not only improvements in vision but also in global neurological function.
+The results of the VISIONARY-MS study suggest that an oral suspension of catalytically active gold nanocrystals (CNM-Au8®) given in addition to disease-modifying therapy (DMT) is effective in patients with stable relapsing multiple sclerosis (RMS).
+Not only vision but also global neurological function was improved.

-The first author and presenter of the study Prof. Michael Barnett (University of Sydney, Australia) started by recognising an unmet need in MS care, despite the availability of a large number of highly effective disease-modifying drugs.
-“However, we still do not have a therapy that promotes remyelination, and we certainly do not have a proven neuroprotective therapy for MS.”
+First author Prof. Michael Barnett (University of Sydney, Australia) started by recognising an unmet need: “Despite the availability of a large number of highly effective DMTs, we still do not have a therapy that promotes remyelination, and we certainly do not have a proven neuroprotective therapy for MS” [1].

 CNM-Au8 is hypothesised to restore neuronal health and function by supporting brain energy metabolism.
-In preclinical models, this resulted in neuroprotection and remyelination [1].
+The catalytically active nanocrystals of CNM-Au8 are assumed to drive critical cellular energy, which produces reactions that enable neuroprotection and remyelination by increasing neuronal and glial resilience to disease-relevant stressors.
+In preclinical models, this resulted in neuroprotection and remyelination.

-The current phase 2/3 trial VISIONARY-MS (NCT04626921) was designed as a multicentre, randomised, double-blind study evaluating CNM-Au8 versus placebo over 48 weeks in participants with stable RMS [2].
-Patients were randomised 1:1:1 to CNM-Au8 15 mg/day, 30mg/day, or placebo.
-Prof. Barnett said the study was terminated prematurely because it proved to be too challenging to recruit patients during the COVID-19 pandemic.
+The current phase 2 VISIONARY-MS trial (NCT03536559) was designed as a multicentre, randomised, double-blind study evaluating CNM-Au8 versus placebo over 48 weeks in participants with stable RMS [2].
+Participants were randomised 1:1:1 to CNM-Au8 15 mg/day, 30mg/day, or placebo.
+Prof. Barnett said the study was terminated prematurely because recruiting participants during the COVID-19 pandemic proved too challenging.
 Of the 150 planned participants, 73 were randomised.
-Participants were between 18 and 55 years of age, had RMS since <15 years, were clinically stable over the prior 6 months, and had chronic optic neuropathy, with a best corrected-low contrast letter acuity (BC-LCLA) using 2.5% low-contrast Sloan letter chart of 20/40 or worse in the affected eye.
-The primary endpoint was a change in BC-LCLA score in the most affected eye to week 48.
-The secondary endpoint was a global neurological improvement, measured by the change in the modified MS Functional Composite (mMSFC) to week 48.
+The participants were between 18 and 55 years of age, had RMS since <15 years, were clinically stable over the prior 6 months, and had chronic optic neuropathy, with a best corrected-low contrast letter acuity (BC-LCLA, using 2.5% low-contrast Sloan letter chart) of 20/40 or worse in the affected eye.
+The primary endpoint was a change in BC-LCLA score in the most affected eye up to week 48.
+The secondary endpoint was a global neurological improvement, measured by the modified MS functional composite (mMSFC) change up to week 48.

-Both the primary and secondary clinical endpoints significantly improved.
-The BC-LCLA change in the affected eye was significantly different as early as week 24.
-At week 48, the LS-mean difference was 3.13 (95% CI -0.08–6.33; P=0.056).
-In the CNM-Au8 group, global neurological improvement at week 48 was also more favourable than in the control group, with an LS-mean difference of 0.28 (0.05–0.51; P=0.0197).
-The positive result of the latter endpoint was mainly driven by changes in LCLA in both eyes, in the Symbol Digit Modalities Test, and the 9-Hole Peg test of the dominant hand.
-Prof. Barnett added that CNM-Au8 also improved independent quantitative biomarkers of enhanced axonal integrity, namely multifocal visual evoked potential amplitude, and fractional anisotropy.
+Both the primary and secondary clinical endpoints significantly improved (see Figure).
+The BC-LCLA change in the affected eye significantly differed as early as week 24.
+At week 48, the least squares mean difference was 3.13 (95% CI -0.08 to 6.33; P=0.056).
+In the CNM-Au8 group, global neurological improvement at week 48 was also more favourable than in the control group, with the least squares mean difference of 0.28 (95% CI 0.05–0.51; P=0.0197).
+The positive result of the latter endpoint was mainly driven by changes in LCLA in both eyes, in the Symbol Digit Modalities Test and the 9-Hole Peg test of the dominant hand.
+Prof. Barnett added that CNM-Au8 also improved independent quantitative biomarkers of enhanced axonal integrity, namely multifocal visual evoked potential amplitude and fractional anisotropy.
 CNM-Au8 was safe and well-tolerated; treatment-emergent adverse events were mild-to-moderate and transient.

 Copyright ©2023 Medicom Medical Publishers